 At the BTC

-Anyone remotely linked to the BTC could attend classes and Mary climbed the stairs from the basement kitchen like everyone else.
+Anyone remotely linked to the BTC could attend classes.
+Mary climbed the stairs from the basement kitchen like everyone else.

 She loved being at the BTC.
 Mary Riley wrote about the years in Oswald Chambers: His Life and Work.